rust-lang/rfcs/text/0000-boxed-macro.md

 [summary]: #summary

 Introduces the `boxed` macro, which allows one to construct data directly on the heap.
-This provides an alternative method to box syntax that does not use "placement new" syntax.
+This provides an alternative method to box syntax that does not rely on magic syntax.
 In addition, if box syntax is significantly revised in the future, these changes could be applied to the `boxed` macro to prevent ecosystem breakage.